2006 United States Shadow Senator election in the District of Columbia: Campaign

 Brown's landslide victory was unexpected, and many attributed it to voters confusing Brown with the similarly named mayoral candidate Michael A. Brown, who was also on the ballot.
 Prior to winning the primary, Brown was a little-known political consultant who spent less than $1,000 on his campaign.

 Pendleton, who was kicked off the ballot after Pannell challenged her signatures, ran a write-in campaign with little success.
 She also floated the idea of running as an independent in November, although ultimately that did not occur.

 Results

 General election

 No Republican filed to run, and Brown's only opposition was Joyce Robinson-Paul of the D.C.
 Statehood Green Party.
-Brown cruised to victory, winning more than 84% of the vote.
+Brown would achieve a victory, winning more than 84% of the vote.